ruanklein/sbagen-plus/README.md

 - May be more effective for some people
 - Are defined in the format `<carrier>@<pulse>/<amplitude>`

-Example: `300@10/20` - carrier frequency of 300Hz, pulse rate of 10Hz, amplitude of 20%

 ## Installation

 ### macOS (including Apple Silicon)

-See the [README-MACOS.txt](README-MACOS.txt) file for detailed compilation instructions.

 Summary: